RupendraCHA/Easesmith_Assignment/E_Commerce_Listing_Page/README.md

   ### 2) Thankyou page is shown on clicking "View Product button":
   On this thank you page, a personalized greeting is displayed, showing the product name the user was interested in.
   Additionally, there is a button that redirects the user back to the product listing page upon clicking."

+  ### 3) Model Popup is floated over Product listing page after click the "Add to Cart button":

 # Component Structure: